velipso/sink/docs/pickle.md

 support the format.

 Variable length integers (V-Int) are used multiple times in the format.
-They can either represent a value from 0 to 127 using one byte (with the most significant byte cleared), or 0 to 2<sup>31</sup> - 1 using four bytes (little-endian encoded, with the most significant bit set on the first byte).
+They can either represent a value from 0 to 127 using one byte (with the most significant bit cleared), or 0 to 2<sup>31</sup> - 1 using four bytes (little-endian encoded, with the most significant bit set on the first byte).
 This is the basis for the hard limits of the format.